sapogov1978/ETC/README.md

 # Day06
 Got the correct response from the Etherium API!
 Now it's time to parse it, put it in a database, and format it in a "human-readable form."
 But damn... so slowly, as usual, they consider my resume for a job :)

+# Day07
+There is nothing to be proud of today.
+The only thing that happened was to make a model and parse the data received from the API into the database. "human-readable form" not even started.
+I hope tomorrow will be better.

 ___To be continued...___